 - Should You Use an Attorney, Complex Estate Planning Attorney, or Online Will?

 Before we get started, it’s important to note that during the COVID-19 pandemic, many estate planning attorneys are accepting telelaw clients.
-All you have to do is book an appointment or consultation, which is free with Cake, and you’ll be on the way to creating a legal will over video chat, email, and phone.
+All you have to do is book an appointment or consultation, and you’ll be on the way to creating a legal will over video chat, email, and phone.